wtfloris/hestia/README.md

 ### How to contribute

+#### 2026 note

+We're all aware that it's very easy to open a PR these days, but a straight-up vibe-coded PR with a default Claude Code comment will just be denied.
+If you can't be bothered to spend some time, why should I spend time reviewing your slop?

+---

 First of all, thanks!
 If you want to add a website, you need to write a parser.
 This takes a bit of detective work to find out how the website can be processed best.

-We're all aware that it's very easy to open a PR these days, but a straight-up vibe-coded PR with a default Claude Code comment will just be denied.
-If you can't be bothered to spend some time, why should I spend time reviewing your slop?

 Ideally, if you check the requests from your browsers' inspector window, you see it makes a request to an API endpoint that gives you a clean JSON response with all the data you need.
 If that's the case, you can have a parser as simple as the REBO parser: